What are the aspects to consider if you are thinking to move to London with a family?

-In England there are no public nurseries.
-Up to three years there are only private nurseries and the cost for a full time is very high: around 1200-1300 £ a month are the cheapest solutions.
-The UK Government supports families with low incomes (but really low ones!), granting 15 hours’ free childcare per week for two years old.
+In England there aren’t the public nurseries as we are used to have in Italy.
+Up to three years there are only private nurseries and the cost for a full time place is very high: around 1200-1300 £ a month are the cheapest solutions.
+The UK Government supports families with low incomes (but really low ones!), granting 15 hours’ free childcare per week starting from two years old.

 In the best case, you will pay the whole amount till the age of three.

 When your child will be three, you are eligible to have 15 hours per week by the Government.

 However, you don’t pay 15 hours less, you have actually a discount on your monthly fee.

 What are the alternatives?